DAS-RCN/DAS_metadata/README.md

 ---

 ## Version history

+### February 24, 2025
+This repository has been archived and is no longer actively maintained.
+All future updates, developments, and issue tracking will take place in the FDSN repository: [https://github.com/FDSN/DAS-metadata](https://github.com/FDSN/DAS-metadata).

+Please direct any new issues or contributions there.
+Thank you for your support.

 ### v1.1.0 (September 21, 2023)

 This updated DAS Metadata Schema introduces significant changes, including the creation of distinct child branches for Cable (and Fiber) and for Interrogator (including Acquisition, Channel Group, and Channel).
 Subsequent modifications to the GitHub repository consist of minor editorial edits with no major structural or functional changes.

 Citation:
-- [journal article] Voon Hui Lai, Kathleen M. Hodgkinson, Robert W. Porritt, Robert Mellors; Toward a Metadata Standard for Distributed Acoustic Sensing (DAS) Data Collection.
+- [journal article] Voon-Hui Lai, Kathleen M. Hodgkinson, Robert W. Porritt, Robert Mellors; Toward a Metadata Standard for Distributed Acoustic Sensing (DAS) Data Collection.
 Seismological Research Letters 2024;; 95 (3): 1986–1999. doi: https://doi.org/10.1785/0220230325

 ### v1.0.0 (August 24, 2022)